-The significant changes in key financial data from January 1, 2008 to August 31, 2009 can be attributed to the closing of private placements, to increased exploration activity, the reverse takeover of Villanova Capital Corp, the purchase of Gold Rim Exploration Inc., and a write down of mineral properties.
-The increase has slowed in the past couple of quarters and is expected to continue to be slower in the immediate quarters due to changes in the capital market making it more difficult to raise exploration funding through private placements.
+The significant changes in key financial data from January 1, 2008 to November 30, 2009 can be attributed to the closing of private placements, to increased exploration activity, the purchase of Gold Rim Exploration Inc., and a write down of mineral properties.
+The increase has slowed in the past three quarters and is expected to continue to be slower in the immediate quarters due to changes in the capital market making it more difficult to raise exploration funding through private placements.
+The Company closed a private placement on December 14, 2009 for gross proceeds of \$99,900.